 When QROPS was first introduced there were steep charges for each QROPS transfer, however the market has become more competitive and this has changed with providers charging fees as low as £500 p.a. (excluding fund charges).

-When taking a QROPS your taxable amount payable on capital and income is determined by the taxation of the jurisdiction in which you are resident.
+When taking a QROPS your taxable amount payable on capital and income is determined by the taxation of the jurisdiction2 in which you are resident.
 With this in mind you should be able to choose a destination where you receive the greatest tax relief; tax laws vary from one country to another but many are more favourable than those in the UK.
 Due to the changing nature of the tax landscape in each country it makes sense to discuss this with a tax specialist in your jurisdiction.

-Before making any decisions on a QROPS, prospective clients should to talk to a reputable specialist adviser (who may charge for their services, but in many instances their fees are linked to performance), as the savings and growth they can generate with your pension will far outweigh their QROPS costs.
+Before making any decisions on a QROPS, prospective clients should to talk to a reputable specialist adviser3 (who may charge for their services, but in many instances their fees are linked to performance), as the savings and growth they can generate with your pension will far outweigh their QROPS costs.

 British expats who have retired overseas and are now looking to transfer their UK pension abroad have it easier now than in the past; many of the restrictions governing UK pension transfers have been removed for those investing in a QROPS.